€76,23 €63,- excl. VAT

 Clinical features

-Cats with Progressive Retinal Atrophy (PRA) can show symptoms at an early age (few weeks).
+Cats with Progressive Retinal Atrophy (PRA) can show symptoms at an early age (a few weeks after birth).
 The symptoms progress slowly and cats can have very compromised vision by approximately 2 years of age.
-Blind cats tend to have more difficulty at night, sometimes becoming more vocal and more attached to their owners.
-The pupils are usually more dilated in lighting conditions and affected cats also tend to carry their whiskers in a more forward position.
+Blind cats tend to have changes in behaviour (e.g. more vocal and more attached to their owners).
+Their pupils are usually more dilated in lighting conditions and affected cats also tend to carry their whiskers in a more forward position.

 Additional information